akash301191/Career-Explorer-Bot/README.md

 # Career Explorer Bot

 Career Explorer Bot is a smart Streamlit application that helps you discover personalized career paths based on your education, skills, interests, and goals.
-Powered by [Agno](https://github.com/agno-agi/agno), OpenAI's GPT-4o, and SerpAPI, the bot searches the web for relevant opportunities and generates a tailored, Markdown-formatted career guidance report just for you.
+Powered by [Agno](https://github.com/agno-agi/agno), OpenAI's GPT-4o, and SerpAPI, the bot searches the web for relevant opportunities and generates a tailored, well-formatted career guidance report just for you.

 ## Folder Structure